Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 dried fruits, honey and nuts;

-fish is allowed only twice during the entire period of fasting, these days are the feast of the Annunciation and Palm Sunday.
+fish is allowed only twice during the entire period of fasting, these days are the feast of the Annunciation and Palm Resurrection.

 Meal plan for dry days

-Basically, the days of Great Lent are a dry diet.
-During this period, you should eat food that has not been cooked on fire.
+Basically, the days of Lent are dry eating.
+During this period, you should eat food that has not been cooked over fire.
 It is allowed to eat on such days:

 honey;